Regulatory changes driving consumer directed care for in-home senior care

 Private employment can be a more cost-effective solution for families than using a traditional agency

 In-home senior care is one of the fastest-growing segments of the care industry.
 The rising cost of facility-based care, coupled with a desire by many seniors to age at home, makes in-home care an increasingly popular option for families.

-* Costs are determined by national averages and 2018 research via Genworth and the US Census Bureau.
-Private employment figures include caregiver wages ($11.35/hr), payroll taxes, hiring a payroll & tax service, and workers compensation insurance.
-Agency costs include agency rate ($20/hr), overtime, insurances and business overhead.
+* Costs are determined by national averages and 2019 research via Genworth and the US Census Bureau.
+Private employment figures include caregiver wages ($11.50/hr), payroll taxes, hiring a tax & payroll service and workers' compensation insurance.
+The 120-hour case assumes 24-hour care for 5 days per week.
+Agency costs include an average agency rate of $23/hr, which encompasses overtime, insurances and business overhead.

 There is a common misconception that senior caregivers privately employed in the home can be treated as independent contractors so that payroll taxes can be avoided.
 However, the IRS has ruled that these workers should be classified as employees because the family has the right to control how, what, when or by whom the work should be performed.
 It doesn’t matter how many hours they work, how much they are paid or what they are called in a work agreement.
 Misclassifying a household employee as an independent contractor is considered tax evasion in the eyes of the IRS and can result in significant penalties from the state and the IRS.